Frank-readresolve/cda-devops-alt-2024/algorithmix-js/000-hw/README.md

 # 000-hw
 "hw" stands for "Hello world!" :).
+Example exercise.

 ## Specifications and constraints
 Write a program that outputs the program's first argument.